 In July 2018, Value Market Research released a report on the state of online payment platforms in the previous year.
 The report addressed, among other things, the value of the industry – $13.5 billion.
 Now it’s 18 months later, and a new report indicates that value has increased to a stunning $29.4 billion – that’s 55% percent higher than the previous number.

-Each year, payment gateways are improved and aggressively promoted to the general public.
+Each year, payment gateways for startups are improved and aggressively promoted to the general public.
 And it’s hardly ever an unsuccessful promotion – nowadays, it is hard to find an online service, be it an e-shop or a paid web app, that includes only one payment option.
 Furthermore, the topic has become so hot that technology companies are now in competition to provide the fastest, smoothest (whatever that’s supposed to mean), most user-oriented payment gateways.

 Despite the competition, there will never be a universal solution that meets all needs (unless all businesses suddenly agree to follow a single business model).
 And it’s not simply about ‘Well, I just like this, and she just likes that.’
 No, it is a deeper matter.
 So, to get a full grasp of the factors that might influence an entrepreneur’s choice of one payment solution or another, I will start this article by defining which payment gateways are on the market, their types, and which ones are best for certain types of businesses.
 The focus will be on startups, though, since early-stage companies tend to pursue their MVP so single-mindedly that they often neglect to consider some of the pitfalls of online payment gateways.
 Below, I’ll share some of what I have discovered over the years working at Django Stars on projects in such industries as fintech, proptech, travel, booking, or e-commerce, or providing travel software development services.

 We’ll assume you also have a fairly transparent business without a lot of customer refund requests because for certain businesses the chargeback fee can be a significant cost source, and chargeback fee management is an entirely new area worthy of its own discussion in a separate post.